Canleskis/ephemeris-explorer/README.md

 - [ ] Plots and graphs for visualizing data.
 - [ ] Import and export data from and to other software (NAIF kernels, TLEs, etc.).
-- [ ] Ealuation of accuracy of spacecraft orbit propagation versus real data.
+- [ ] Evaluation of accuracy of spacecraft orbit propagation versus real data.
 - [ ] Add more models for spacecraft orbit propagation (simplified perturbations models, radiation pressure, atmospheres, etc.).

 ### Stretch